 Pinot Bianco Wine Guide

-These are two plausible interpretations, in reality, Pinot Blanc manages to withstand even more marked and vanilla refinements, with the right (sur) maturation it becomes more muscular and alcoholic, but honestly, it is a stretch and there is the risk of doping the wine with an excess of interventionism technical and to impose stylistic reins on a wine that is instead a triumph of personality and vivacity.
+These are two plausible interpretations; in reality, Pinot Blanc can withstand even more pronounced and vanilla refinements; with the right (sur) maturation, it becomes more muscular and alcoholic, but it is a stretch, and there is a risk of doping the wine with an excess of interventionism technical and imposing stylistic reins on a wine that is instead a triumph of personality and vivacity.

 Pinot Bianco production areas

 Its most suitable area is obviously Alsace, where it finds great favor and is, thanks to an abundance of aromas and freshness, also at the base of a splendid wine, Crémant d’Alsace, the refermented bottle known for its cheeky perlage.

 Other areas of choice for the Weissburgunder are the Moselle in Germany and Styria in Austria.
 We find it cultivated with great success in Trentino-Alto Adige, where altitude and rocky soils help fix acidity aromas, giving it an exceptional minerality.

 Friuli Venezia Giulia is not to be underestimated, where it finds fertile soil and a certain finesse.

 And so we finished talking about this adorable little globetrotting vine that knows how to crash at every party, and in the end you find it dancing the tango with the bride, without anyone knowing who it is, but by now it’s too late.

 Fish, raw fish, grilled fish, Thai food, dishes with lime, ginger, and lemongrass, to try with Mantuan pumpkin tortelli, spaghetti with clams, rice noodles with shrimp and vegetables, sweet and sour pork, Chicken Cacciatore, Vitello Tonnato, pasta alla carbonara, Pad Thai.